 Although Russia and Belarus use the same migration card, travelers should be aware that each country maintains its own visa regime.
 U.S. citizens wishing to travel to both nations must apply for two separate visas.
 A traveler entering Russia directly from Belarus is not required to obtain a new migration card, but at his or her option may do so if blank ones are available at the time of entry.
 Back to Top

-Visa Registration: Travelers who spend more than seven days in Russia must register their visa and migration card through their sponsor or landlord.
+Visa Registration: Travelers who spend more than seven days in Russia must register their visa and migration card through their sponsor (at the local Federal Migration Service (FMS)) or landlord (at the local post office or FMS).
 Travelers staying in a hotel must register their visa and migration card with their hotel within one day.
 Even travelers who spend less than seven days in one place are encouraged to register their visas.
 If a traveler chooses not to register a stay of less than seven days, he or she is advised to keep copies of tickets, hotel bills, or itineraries in order to prove compliance with the law.

 U.S. citizens should be aware that Russian police officers have the authority to stop people and request their identity and travel documents at any time, and without cause.
 Due to the possibility of random document checks by police, travelers should carry their original passports, migration cards, and visas with them at all times.

 The registration form consists of two parts.
-The first, top part is filed by the sponsor or acceptance agent with the Federal Migration Service.
+The first, top part is filed by the sponsor or acceptance agent with the FMS.
 The smaller bottom part remains with the traveler, who returns the form to the airport passport control officer upon departure.
 The last requirement is not enforced strictly.
 Failure to return the form does not interfere with departure.
-The sponsor or acceptance agent in turn must mail the form to the local migration office within two days.
 The process must be repeated if a foreigner travels to a different region of Russia for more than seven days.
 The registration fee is set and is usually posted in post offices and migration offices.
 There is a surcharge if the form is mailed.
 The registration rules are posted in Russian on http://www.fmsmoscow.ru/docs/migration_registration/registration.html Back to Top

 Transit Visas: Travelers intending to transit through Russia en route to a third country must have a Russian transit visa.
 Even travelers who are simply changing planes in Moscow or another international airport in Russia for an onward destination will be asked to present a transit visa issued by a Russian Embassy or Consulate.
 Russian authorities may refuse to allow a U.S. citizen who does not have a transit visa to continue with his or her travel, obliging the person to immediately return to the point of embarkation at the traveler’s own expense.
 Back to Top